 MOSQUITO POPULATION REDUCTION PROGRAM

-The following are proposed dates for treatments.
+The following dates are proposed dates of treatment.
 Treatments are proposed for Wednesday nights, if weather permits.
-Tuesday nights will be the standard alternate.
-Treatments may be extended beyond these dates, if deemed necessary by the City.
+Treatments may be extended if deemed necessary by City Officials.

 All dates are subject to change without notice

 The larvae control program consists of reviewing potential mosquito breeding sites throughout the City.
 Key breeding sites, usually storm water ponds, are treated using extended release larvacides.
 Periodically, both breeding sites and treatment types are evaluated for effectiveness.
 The primary product used for larvae control is Altosid XR briquettes.